 Intentionally gaining or attempting to enable inappropriate levels of access.

-Sharing the user name and password of his/her account without authorization and the explicit agreement by each party (lender and borrower).
+Sharing the user name and password of their account without authorization and the explicit agreement by each party (lender and borrower).

 Unauthorized modification or access to any program, file, data, electronic communication, or other computer material belonging to another individual or organization.